NREL/nygrid2sienna/README.md

 The 2040 version of the model has a unified correlated renewable and load profiles for 22 years.
 The methodology to generate these data is introduced in ["Heterogeneous Vulnerability of Zero-Carbon Power Grids under Climate-Technological Changes"](https://arxiv.org/abs/2307.15079) and the scripts to genreate these data and be found in the [ny-clcpa2050](https://github.com/AndersonEnergyLab-Cornell/ny-clcpa2050) repo.

+# Branch Info:

+1. The `main` branch has the 2019 baseline system, which has been validated with the model in the NYgrid repo.
+The main draw back is that this repo doesn't have time-series thermal cost data.
+This repo is a good start point to make and test any additional improvements for the model.
+2. The `2019_timeseries_fuelcost` branch has the time-series fuel cost.
+By using the V0.29.0 verison of PSI, it duplicates the models in the NYgrid repo.
+3. The `clcpa2040` branch has the 2040 version of the model with all the renewables and electrified load for 22 years.

 # Potential Improvements from Sienna Ecosystem
 1. Start-up and no load costs and be modeled in the Sienna Ecosystem and enable a full unit commitment dispach.
+(TODO)
 2. Min up and min down time can be modeled
-3. Pumped Hydro has a more sophiscated model
+3. Pumped Hydro has a more sophiscated model but is lacking time-series data
 4. Smaller hydro plant can have a time-series input to reflect seasonal variance

 # Limitations